Updated: Oct 8

 How much should we practise - Length of our practising sessions

 I recommend my students to practice no less than six days a week.
-The amount of time we should invest in our practising sessions varies significantly by our pianistic level.
+Either the study is on a digital or an acoustic piano, the amount of time we should invest in our practicing sessions varies significantly by our pianistic level.

 I suggest the below practising times six days a week.